JiaLe0709/library-management/README.md

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Todo
-1. Add UI in dashboard home page.
-2. Graph UI to show the analytics.
+1. Graph UI to show the analytics.